Mediterranean diet improves brain health

 What you eat not only affects your physical health but also your brain health.
 One of the best diets around for your brain is the Mediterranean diet.
 So why is this diet so good for your thinking?

-The Mediterranean Diet Basics
+The Mediterranean diet basics

-A study from Columbia University in New York tested whether the Mediterranean diet could benefit people with mild cognitive impairment or MCI.
+A study from Columbia University in New York tested whether the Mediterranean diet could benefit people with mild cognitive impairment (MCI).
 This refers to people who find themselves in the transition stage between normal aging and Alzheimer’s.

-This study lasted five years and included:
+The study lasted five years and included: